Disparities between race and disease continue to exist in many areas of the health field, including with HPV and cervical cancer.

 Are black women being left out of medical research?

 The HPV vaccines currently cover two high-risk strains, HPV 16 and HPV 18, which are responsible for about 70% of cervical cancers.
-Research looking at the specific strains of HPV found in white women and African-Americans have found women were infected with different subtypes.
+Research looking at the specific strains of HPV found in white women and African-Americans has found women were infected with different subtypes.

 The most frequent HPV subtype found in white women with early cervical dysplasia were strains 16, 18, 56, 39, 66.
 Whereas the most frequent subtypes in black were strains 33, 35, 58, 66, and 68.
 Because current vaccines do not cover the three HPV strains blacks are getting the most, 35, 66, and 68, they are having higher rates of infection.